mindrenee/native_app_studio/doc app renee/READ ME.md

 Languages
 -------------
-The app is programmed in Xcode in Objective C.
+The app is programmed in Xcode in Objective C.I will use some sql to save data to a database.

 Libraries
 -------------